-Introducing Content-Structure-Style
+Introducing Content, Structure, ^C and Style

-This map level, and in particular the first section, introduce the Content-Structure-Style paradigm that students will use to help understand the differences between HTML and CSS.
+This map level, and in particular the first section, introduces the Content-Structure-Style paradigm that students will use to help understand the differences between HTML (HyperText Markup Language) and CSS (Cascading Style Sheets).
 While they have previously been using HTML tags to label and categorize their content, they're now learning how to control the style of the different elements in their page using CSS.
 Students may have some misconceptions at this point since their browser has used default styles for their different kinds of content (e.g. tags by default make text larger).
 As they move through these lessons they should come to see that tagging content really just allows the browser's default styles, or the styles they define using CSS, to be applied to the correct pieces of content in their web pages.